rbertolusso/intubate/README.md

      EXT.
 BUCOLIC PASTURE - EARLY MORNING

-     Background music initially inaudible increases in volume while the panning camera, starting from a small and fragile flower, reveals legions of smiling people holding hands, half with t-shirts with a capital T, the other half with a capital M.
+     Background music initially inaudible slowly increases in volume while the panning camera, starting from a small and fragile flower, reveals legions of smiling people holding hands, half dress t-shirts with a capital T, the other half with a capital M.
-     Everybody raises their hands - still holding - as if trying to embrace the universe.
+     Everybody raises their arms to the sky - still holding hands - as if trying to embrace the universe.
-     Camera raises, zooming out and tilting down, so everybody is included in the frame, while everybody mantains eye contact with the camera.
+     Camera slowly raises, zooming out and tilting down, making sure everybody is included in the frame, while everybody mantains eye contact with the camera.
      Sun rays break through heavy pure snow-white clouds.
      Everybody opens their mouth and slowly inhales while closing their eyes as if they really mean what comes next.
+     (This is critical.
+Make sure it looks credible.)
      Music at full volume.
      Everybody sing.
                             Everybody
-         We aaaaare the Woooorld - ta ta ta ta taaaa...
+         We aaaaare the Woooorld - ta ta ta ta taaaan...
-         We aaaare the chiildreeeen - ta ta ta ta taaaa...)
+         We aaaare the chiildreeeen - ta ta ta ta taaaan...)

 For "traditionalist" users (as I was until a couple of months ago), nothing will have changed.
 In fact, they will be completely unaware of anything different happening at all.
 Just